jhgille2/Mian_2020/README.md

 ## Exports
 **This folder holds the workflow output data sets.**
 - Mian_2020_[Test category].xlsx: An excel workbook with the merged data for a set of tests belonging to some test category.
 The workflow has a sheet for each test in the category.
-- ErrorSumamry.xlsx: A record of NIR measurements which do not match the expected number of measurements for a given genotype, either too few or too many indicating missing data or repeated measurements.
+- ErrorSummary.xlsx: A record of NIR measurements which do not match the expected number of measurements for a given genotype, either too few or too many indicating missing data or repeated measurements.

 ## R
 **This folder holds the R scripts used in the processing workflow**